-An additional mechanism is necessary to schedule a restart and trigger it such that the adversary cannot prevent it.
-We designate a separate HW module, called RoT to do this.
+it.
+We designate a separate HW module, called root-oftrust (RoT) to do this.
 RoT is essentially an external timer that can send a restart signal to the HW restart pin of the controller board at the scheduled time.
 It has an interface that allows the main controller to set the time of the next restart signal.
-We refer to this interface by set_SEI_trigger_time.
-The only difference of RoT with a regular timer is that it allows the processor to call the set_SEI_trigger_time interface only once after each restart and ignores any additional calls to this interface until the timer expires.
+We refer to this interface by set\SEI\trigger\time.
+The only difference of RoT with a regular timer is that it allows the processor to call the set\SEI\trigger\time interface only once after each restart and ignores any additional calls to this interface until the timer expires.
 Once the RoT timer is configured, adversaries cannot disable it until it has expired and the platform is restarted.
-Fig. 1 illustrates the sequence of events in the system.
+Figure 1 illustrates the sequence of events in the system.

-B. Finding the Safety Window in Run-Time
+4.2 Finding the Safety Window in Run-Time

-During the SEI, platform executes two tasks in parallel: 1) find_safety_window task which calculates the time window in which the plant will remain safe due to its physical inertia and uses this result to set the triggering time of the next SEI and 2) SC that keeps the plant stable while find_safety_window is computing.
-Fig. 1 presents an example sequence of the system events.
-If no malicious activity had taken place during the previous execution cycle (first cycle of Fig. 1), the next SEI triggering time is computed and scheduled quickly, and the mission controller resumes.
-However, if an attacker had been able to compromise the platform within the previous cycle and managed to push the plant close to the inadmissible states (second cycle of Fig. 1), the SC will need some time to stabilize the plant-push it further into the recoverable region-and SEI will be longer.
+During the SEI, platform executes two tasks in parallel: (i) find\safety\window task which calculates the time window in which the plant will remain safe due to its physical inertia and uses this result to set the triggering time of the next SEI.
+And, (ii) SC that keeps the plant stable while find\safety\window is computing.
+Figure 1 presents an example sequence of the system events.
+If no malicious activity had taken place during the previous execution cycle (first cycle of Figure 1), the next SEI triggering time is computed and scheduled quickly, and the mission controller resumes.
+However, if an attacker had been able to compromise the platform within the previous cycle and managed to push the plant close to the inadmissible states (second cycle of Figure 1), the SC will need some time to stabilize the plant - push it further into the recoverable region - and SEI will be longer.

-The fundamental idea here is how should find_safety_window calculate the triggering time of the next SEI such that up to the beginning of the next SEI, the physical plant would not be able to reach an unsafe state and at the beginning of next SEI, the state would still be recoverable by the SC.
-The rest of this section answers this question.
+The fundamental idea here is how should find\safety\window calculate the triggering time of the next SEI such that up to the beginning of the next SEI, the physical plant would not be able to reach an unsafe state and at the beginning of next SEI, the state would still be recoverable by the SC.
+The rest of this subsection answers this question.

 Before we proceed, it is useful to define some notations.
-We use the notation of $Reach{=T}(x, C)$ to denote the set of states that are reachable by the physical plant from an initial set of states x after exactly T units of time have elapsed under the controller C. Reach ${\leq T}(x,C)$ can be defined as $\bigcup{t=0}^{T} \mathsf{Reach}{=t}(x,C)$, i.e., union of all the states reachable within all times t up to T time units.
+We use the notation of $\operatorname{Reach}{=T}(x, C)$ to denote the set of states that are reachable by the physical plant from an initial set of states x after exactly T units of time have elapsed under the controller C. $\operatorname{Reach}{\leq T}(x, C)$ can be defined as $\bigcup{t=0}^{T} \operatorname{Reach}{=t}(x, C)$ i.e., union of all the states reachable within all times t up to T time units.
 Also, we use SC to refer to the safety controller and UC to refer to an untrusted controller, i.e., one that might have been compromised by an adversary.
-We use notation $\Delta(x_1, x_2)$ to represent the shortest time required for the physical plant to reach state x_2 , starting from x_1 .
+We use notation $\Delta(x_1, x_2)$ to represent the shortest time required for the physical plant to reach state $x_2$ , starting from $x_1$ .

-Definition 3: True recoverable states are all the states from which the given SC can eventually stabilize the plant.
-Formally, $\mathcal{T} = \{x | \exists \alpha > 0 : \mathsf{Reach}{\leq \alpha}(x, \mathsf{SC}) \subseteq \mathcal{S} \$ Reach ${=\alpha}(x, \mathsf{SC}) \subseteq \mathcal{R} \}$.
-The set of true recoverable states is represented with \mathcal{T} .
+Definition 3.
+True Recoverable states are all the states from which the given SC can eventually stabilize the plant.
+Formally, $\mathcal{T} = \{x \mid \exists \alpha > 0 : \operatorname{Reach}{\leq \alpha}(x, SC) \subseteq S \& \operatorname{Reach}{=\alpha}(x, SC) \subseteq \mathcal{R}\}$ .
+The set of true recoverable states is represented with $\mathcal{T}$ .